-- 1) To integrate adequate car parking and servicing access without comprising street character, landscape or pedestrian amenity and safety. - 2) To encourage the active use of street frontages. - 3) To ensure that vehicle access to buildings is not incompatible with pedestrian movements and the public domain.
+- (a) To integrate adequate car parking and servicing access without comprising street character, landscape or pedestrian amenity and safety. - (b) To encourage the active use of street frontages. - (c) To ensure that vehicle access to buildings is not incompatible with pedestrian movements and the public domain.

-- a) The development is to adhere to traffic generation rates from Roads and Maritime Services Guide to Generating Development for the specific uses of the site; - b) Service vehicles to the development must be restricted to Medium Rigid Vehicles (MRVs).
-Heavy Rigid Vehicles (HRV) cannot access Roberts Lane without kerb adjustment and significant loss of parking on local roads. - c) Service vehicle access to the development is to be outside of school peak times, being 8.00am-9.30am and 2.30pm-4.00pm on Monday Friday. - d) Three restricted left in /left out vehicular access points (labelled A, B and C) is the preferred and recommended access to the development.
-The access points will need to be utilised to separate Retail use access from Residential use access from Service vehicle access. - e) The appearance of car parking and service vehicle entries are to be improved by screening and locating garbage collection, loading/unloading and servicing areas within the basement of the development.
-Refer to Section 6.2.2 Waste Minimisation and Management of this DCP.
+- (1) The development is to adhere to traffic generation rates from Roads and Maritime Services Guide to Generating Development for the specific uses of the site; - (2) Service vehicles to the development must be restricted to Medium Rigid Vehicles (MRVs).
+Heavy Rigid Vehicles (HRV) cannot access Roberts Lane without kerb adjustment and significant loss of parking on local roads. - (3) Service vehicle access to the development is to be outside of school peak times, being 8.00am-9.30am and 2.30pm-4.00pm on Monday Friday. - (4) Three restricted left in /left out vehicular access points (labelled A, B and C) is the preferred and recommended access to the development.
+The access points will need to be utilised to separate Retail use access from Residential use access from Service vehicle access. - (5) The appearance of car parking and service vehicle entries are to be improved by screening and locating garbage collection, loading/unloading and servicing areas within the basement of the development.
+Refer to Appendix 4 Waste Management of this DCP.